From New Births to Deadly Numbers,

 South America’s Rare Giants Continue to Surprise

 Like innocents arriving through a portal from the Pleistocene past, South America’s giant armadillos and giant anteaters naively wander a gauntlet of modern dangers.
 To give voice to these quiet creatures, a team of conservationists led by Dr. Arnaud Desbiez and supported by zoos continues to raise awareness as they answer foundational questions that just may let these creatures survive in the today’s Anthropocene age.
-Their efforts were recently rewarded with discovering a new baby giant armadillo as well as the chance to solve one of the gravest threats to giant anteaters.
+Their efforts have been rewarded with discovering a baby giant armadillos as well as the chance to solve one of the gravest threats to giant anteaters.

 A far cry from their diminutive nine-banded armadillo cousins in the United States, giant armadillos weigh up to 50 kg (110 lbs.) and measure up to 1.5 m (5 ft.) long with impressive claws that can reach over 20 cm (8 in.).
 Little was known of these creatures until Desbiez created the Giant Armadillo Project in Brazil in 2010.
 Even most locals in their range had never seen one.
-While studying these nocturnal creatures, the team had the opportunity to observe challenges facing other species and has recently expanded their team to launch a new project to address the shockingly deadly threat of roadkill: Anteaters & Highways.
+While studying these nocturnal creatures, the team had the opportunity to observe challenges facing other species which lead them to expand by adding a project to address the shockingly deadly threat of roadkill: Anteaters & Highways.

 While listed by the IUCN as Vulnerable to extinction across its range, the giant anteater is already extinct in several former range countries and some Brazilian states.
 During a preliminary study by the team, over 1000 km (621 miles) of paved highway in the Brazilian state of Mato Grosso do Sul were monitored twice a month for a year.
 The results were shocking with 136 giant anteaters found among the carcasses.
 The tight focus of the Anteaters & Highways project is to reduce this deadly threat.